OpenRiak/riak_kv/docs/InstallAndStartGuide.md

 The `notfound_ok` bucket property has a default value of `true`, and this means when calculating the `r` value of a read, a response from an individual vnode of `not_found` will count as a valid read, and so will count towards quorum being reached.

 It is recommended to set `notfound_ok` to `false`, so that a vnode with a missing value will not count towards quorum, especially when the application never expects to read keys that are not present, and so not_found is definitively a failure.
-However, if the applictaion purposefuly reads before a write to confirm that an object is not present - then configuring `notfound_ok` to `true` would be preferred.
+However, if the application purposefuly reads before a write to confirm that an object is not present - then configuring `notfound_ok` to `true` would be preferred.

 #### Property - pr and pw